Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: Divorce Buyout Mortgage BC

-What is a commercial mortgage and how is it different?
+What is a Commercial Mortgage and how is it different?

-Commercial mortgages finance income-producing or business properties — multi-family apartments, retail, industrial, mixed-use, and owner-occupied commercial.
-They're assessed differently than residential: lenders look at property income, cap rates, and business financials.
-We specialize in complex commercial files across BC and Alberta.
+Commercial Mortgages finance income-producing or business properties: multi-family apartments, retail, industrial, mixed-use, and owner-occupied Commercial.
+They're assessed differently than Residential: lenders look at property income, cap rates, and business financials.
+We specialize in Complex Commercial files across BC and Alberta.

 • Covers apartments, retail, industrial, mixed-use properties